brandur/sorg/content/drafts/postgres-sortsupport.md

 datum values.
 It'll compare two abbreviated keys where appropriate and handles `NULL` sorting semantics.
-The return value of a comparison follows the spirit of C's `strcmp`: when comparing `(a, b)`, `-1` indicates `a < b`, 0 indicates equality, and `1` indicates `a > b`.
+The return value of a comparison follows the spirit of C's `strcmp`: when comparing `(a, b)`, -1 indicates `a < b`, 0 indicates equality, and 1 indicates `a > b`.

 The algorithm returns immediately if inequality (`!= 0`) was detected.
-Otherwise, it checks to see if abbreviated keys were used, and if so applies the authoritative comparison (comparing full values from the heap) if they were.
+Otherwise, it checks to see if abbreviated keys were used, and if so applies the authoritative comparison if they were.
 Because space in abbreviated keys is limited, two being equal doesn't necessarily indicate that the values that they represent are.

 ``` c
 if (sortKey->abbrev_converter)